lumi-a/masters-thesis/thesis.typ

 No non-trivial lower bounds on $PoH_(k"-median")$ are known.
 Using FunSearch, we obtained a sequence of instances that shows $PoH_(k"-median") ≥ (1+√5)/2 ≈ 1.618$.
 See @sec-results-clustering for details.

-We also made similar attempts for other objectives, and for the approximation-ratio of agglomerative-clustering, but to no success. #TODO[Either move this, or insert a reference to, a later section on failed experiments.]
+We also made similar attempts for other objectives, and for the approximation-ratio of agglomerative-clustering, but to no success.
+We briefly discuss this in @sec-funsearch-failures.

 == Generalised Gasoline-Problem